-In order for the IESO to activate an HDR resource, this resource must have DR energy bids that are part of a block of four (4) consecutive hours or more.
+HDR resources must have DR energy bids that are part of a block of four (4) consecutive hours or more.
 DR energy bids for hours that are not part of at least four (4) consecutive hours will be treated as if no DR energy bids were submitted for the hours and such hours will contribute to the availability charge for the day.